-We cannot trace transactions to and/or from a wallet address or other direct personal identifying information on the blockchain based solely on use of this ATM.
+We cannot trace personal identifying information used for transactions to and/or from a wallet address on the blockchain based solely on use of a CoinMover ATM Kiosk.

 CoinMover cannot know for certain the ownership of a non-CoinMover wallet address.

 WHAT WE KNOW AND WHAT YOU GIVE US

 CoinMover does not sell your information or disclose it to anyone except as required by, and as defined at the beginning of this policy.

 CoinMover uses your e-mail to send informational updates and promotions.
 It is not sold or given it away to anyone else.
 If you click “unsubscribe” on our e-mail, you will be removed permanently and immediately removed from CoinMover’s email distribution list.